ragnarlotus/vue-daval/README.md

 If you have multiple data objects to validate this mixin will deal with it without trouble.

 ### Very simple logic performing validations by order and skipping the rest when validation fails
-If a validation in value fails will not run the rest to validations for the value, reducing time considerably.
+If a validation in value fails will not run the rest of validations for the value, reducing time considerably.

 ### Support for promises
-Will detect if the resturned validation is a promise and handle properly without need of external packages.
+Will detect if the returned validation is a promise and handle properly without need of external packages.

 ### Real time results
 I have found that in some validators the results are showed in the next tick.
-This mixin forces the render to be updated one the validations are finished so no delays are produced.
+This mixin forces the render to be updated once the validations are finished so no delays on resulta are produced.

 ### Multiple async validations will be controlled and only last one will be taken
-If a typing if being validated against a resource it will control the times in order to ensure that the last one is the validation that prevails against the previuos.
+If a typing is being validated against a resource it will control the times in order to ensure that the last one is the validation that prevails against the previuos.

 ### Do not revalidate a value already validated
 It controls whether a validation is performed or not, so if the value does not change it will not be validated again, saving time and processing.